entropic-dev/entropic/README.md

 See [docs/README.md](docs/README.md) for the manifesto.

+Are you interested in contributing?
+Do you have some feedback to share?
+Come talk with us in our [Discourse](https://discourse.entropic.dev/).

 ## What's working

 Entropic is self-hosting.
 That means login, publication, and installation (mostly) are working.
 There are bugs, many unimplemented features, and the whole thing will probably fall over in a stiff breeze.
 We feel this is exceeding expectations for a project that's just over a month old.